Skip to main content

 Winter CRMN 2040U Decolonizing Criminology

-General Electives may be chosen from any program area.
-Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, FPSY, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI, and SUST.
+*FSSH electives are non-required courses offered by the Faculty of Social Science and Humanities with subject codes: ALSU, FPSY, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI and SUST.

 For further clarification, please email your Academic Advisor.

-The courses listed below are required for your first year of study in the Forensic Psychology program.
-Please choose 5 courses per semester:
+The courses listed below are required for your first year of study in the Educational Psychology program.

 Semester 1 - 15 credit hours Course Course Title